On Possible Indicators of Negative Selection in Germinal Centers: Mutation Count Distribution

 If a species grows at a rate $r$ and has a mutation rate $\rho$, then you'd expect the population to accrue mutations at an average rate of $r \rho$.
 In our model, we have two separate growth rates and mutation rates, $r_B$ \& $\rho_H$ and $1$ \& $\rho_L$, but the actual average accumulation rate is somewhat more complicated due to the L$\to$ H and H $\to$ L mutations coupling the two mutation distributions.

 More to the point, dynamically measuring a population's mutational distribution is not always a good option.
-For a lot of biological systems, doing a genotypic survey can be expensive and/or destructive (e.g., needing to slice a germinal center to analyze its constituent cells), so measuring dynamical properties is unappealing.
+For many biological systems, doing a genotypic survey can be expensive and/or destructive (e.g., needing to destroy a germinal center to analyze its B cells), so measuring dynamical properties is usually unappealing.

 However, if the distribution of mutation counts is different between low and high affinity cells, then intuitively the overall mutation count distribution ought to be asymmetric.
-That is to say, we hypothesize that the mutation count distribution ought to have some level of {\it skew} over long times, as in figure~\ref{fig:Two_Normals}.
-Moreover, a back of the envelope calculations would suggest that the skew would approach a constant value over time.
+That is, we can hypothesize that the mutation count distribution ought to have some level of {\it skew} over long times, as in figure~\ref{fig:Two_Normals}.
+Moreover, a back of the envelope calculations suggests that the skew would approach a constant value over time.
 Skew is calculated via the central moments $C_a$, and a naive examination would suggest $C_a \propto t^a$.
 Therefore, the skew would look like

 Because this is a prediction of the long-term shape of the distribution, and not its dynamics, it can be measured and approximated by a single snapshot genotypic survey.
 The experimental advantage of taking one measurement over a longitudinal study need not be elaborated upon.
 Moreover, this final skew value should be a function of the different fitness parameters.
 Therefore, one can hypothesize that measuring mutational skew may be a good indicator of negative selection.